wlsf82/el-genio/README.md

 ## Pre-requirements

-You must have [git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/), and npm installed on your computer to clone and run the app.
+To clone and run the app, you must have [git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/), and npm installed on your computer.

 I've used the following version of the systems mentioned above: